Hyperfiniteness on Topological Ramsey Spaces: Introduction

 The proof of a slightly more general fact than the above one in Kanovei-Sabok-Zapletal \cite{kanovei2013canonical} uses forcing, and a non-straightforward trick with ``even-odd" encoding.
 We give a few line elementary argument, the idea behind which generalizes to arbitrary topological Ramsey spaces, yielding the following:

 \begin{theorem} Let $\mathcal{R}$ be a topological Ramsey space and $E$ be a CBER on $\mathcal{R}$.
 Then there is a set $A \in \mc{R}$ such that $\restriction{E}{[A]}$ is hyperfinite. \end{theorem}

-Along the way we also isolate a condition, which could be interesting on its own.
-A version of this notion has been considered by Marks and Unger \cite{marksungerbaire}, to establish a so called toast structure on co-meager sets, with respect to bounded degree Borel graphs (see also \cite{gao2022forcing,conley2016bound,grebik_rozhon2021toasts_and_tails,brandt_chang_grebik_grunau_rozhon_vidnyaszky2021LCLs_on_trees_descriptive}).
+Along the way we also isolate a condition that could be interesting on its own.
+A version of this notion has been considered by Marks and Unger \cite{marksungerbaire}, to establish a so-called toast structure on co-meager sets, with respect to bounded degree Borel graphs (see also \cite{gao2022forcing,conley2016bound,grebik_rozhon2021toasts_and_tails,brandt_chang_grebik_grunau_rozhon_vidnyaszky2021LCLs_on_trees_descriptive}).

 Recall the following definition. \begin{definition} Let $G$ be a graph, $B \subseteq V(G)$.
 The set $B$ is called \emph{$k$-separated} if for any $x \neq x' \in B$ we have $\dist_{G}(x,x')>k$. \end{definition}